DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 **Auto**

-Instead of manually setting up the pose and generating the bag file, the operator can autonomously set up everything by using the Auto flowchart.
+Instead of manually setting up the pose and generating the bag file, you can autonomously set up everything by using the Auto flowchart.

 .. image:: circle-calibration-image/8Auto.png
     :width: 100%
     :align: center
 |

-The operator needs to choose the moving path of the gripper, the distance from the camera, and the number of poses wanted to generate to the bag first.
+You_ needs to choose the moving path of the gripper, the distance from the camera, and the number of poses wanted to generate to the bag first.

-In the circle field, the operator can adjust the tilting angle, height, and rotation var to adjust the pose of the chessboard.
+In the circle field, you can adjust the tilting angle, height, and rotation var to adjust the pose of the chessboard.

 .. image:: circle-calibration-image/9Pose_generation.png
     :width: 100%